aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-imap-client/imap-backup-and-restore-operation/_index.md

 ### **Restore Messages with MultiConnection**

-The following code snippet demonstrates a restore operation with MultiConnection mode enabled.
+The following code snippet demonstrates how to perform a restore operation with MultiConnection mode enabled.

 ```py
 import aspose.email as ae